Minifigs (company): History

 In 1964, an avid British wargamer in Southampton, Neville Dickinson, started casting his own 15 mm historical soldier miniatures for his games.
 Shortly afterwards, Dick Higgs met Dickinson and offered to design figures that Dickinson could then cast and sell.
 The two soon created Minifigs, and in 1967, Dickinson and Higgs opened their own shop and were soon doing mail order business to American wargamers.
 This led to the opening of Minifigs America in Pine Plains, New York in 1973.

 In 1974, Dave Higgs joined the team as a designer, and created several lines of 25 mm figures for the Hundred Years War, the English Civil War, and Napoleonic armies.
 In the mid-1970s, after the publication of Dungeons & Dragons and other fantasy role-playing games, Dick Higgs created several ranges of fantasy figures to meet a burgeoning demand.
 Minifigs also acquired the official license to create 25 mm fantasy figures for Dungeons & Dragons., as well as figures for TSR's World of Greyhawk, and Valley of the Four Winds figures for Games Workshop.

-By the early 1980s, demand for Minifigs products was falling, and John Rankin, writing for the The Space Gamer, reported that "Minifigs America, once the monster of the midway in this business, has also had cash flow problems.
+By the early 1980s, demand for Minifigs products was falling, and John Rankin, writing for The Space Gamer, reported that "Minifigs America, once the monster of the midway in this business, has also had cash flow problems.
 The less-than-spectacular showing of their single-pack fantasy figures and hard times for the parent British company have made times rough.
 As if that weren't enough, Minifigs' TSR license (World of Greyhawk) probably won't be renewed.
 While Minifigs remains a prolific producer of historical figures, the fantasy market is what currently drives this industry, and Minifigs' steady loss of share is disturbing."
 Minifigs recovered by acquiring a UK license to create and sell fantasy figures from Ral Partha Enterprises.

 In the 1990s, Minifigs returned to its original business of historical wargaming figures.
 In 1997, Dickinson retired and Dave Higgs took control of the company, launching a 12 mm World War II range the following year, as well as a modern range of figures covering various armed forces around the world.

 In 2009, Caliver Books, publisher of military history, bought Minifigs, changed the name to Miniature Figurines and moved production from Southampton to Nottingham.